Blueberry Cookies

 Storage instructions

 To store: If you plan on eating the cookies within 2-3 days, you can keep them at room temperature.
-Store them in a sealed container or covered in plastic wrap.
+Store them in an airtight container or covered in plastic wrap.
 Breakfast Cookies are best stored in the fridge and will keep fresh for up to 7 days.
 Be sure to keep them covered.

 To freeze: wrap each cookie in parchment paper and place them in either a sealable container or a ziplock bag.
 They will keep well frozen for up to 6 months.